-That isn’t to say there aren’t speed bumps and pitfalls along the way to building out the corporate event side of your business.
-In general, the biggest misstep we see tour operators make is treating their corporate events the same way they handle their public tours.
+That is not to say there are no speed bumps along the way to building out the corporate side of your business.
+The biggest misstep I see tour operators make is treating their corporate events the same way they handle their public tours.
+Running successful corporate tours requires a different business model than the one you are used to using with public tours.
+It is as if you are running two different companies in parallel, each with different target audiences, sales strategies, and booking and payment platforms.
+Read on to sidestep the common mistakes and make the most of your corporate events.

 #8) Not following up to sell future events